dotnet/crank/docs/getting_started.md

 Each service deployed (application and load) have reported their metrics, including the Requests Per Second.

 Note: The agent and controller can also be executed [directly from source](development.md) if dotnet tools can't be installed.

+## Windows Defender notifications

+On Windows you'll get a popup alert every time an app is started.
+To discard these follow these steps:

+1- Open the __Windows Security__ application from the __Start__ menu
+2- Click on __Settings__ at the bottom left
+3- Turn the firewall notifications off